 If you have money to spare and would like to improve your WiFi instantly, you can simply purchase a high-end router and call it a day.
 Modern high-end routers have multiple antennas and various signal-boosting features to transmit a strong WiFi signal even though thick obstacles and across long distances.
 But even the best router on the market has its limitations, and it’s paramount that you know what to do in case you reach them.

 With NetSpot’s Survey Mode, you can create a signal heatmap to see where your WiFi signal is the strongest and where it is the weakest.
 Using this information, change the placement of your router so that it covers as much space as possible and as evenly as possible.
 You might need to place your router farther away from walls or other obstacles or even put it on a shelf.

 Last but not least, you should switch to an uncluttered WiFi channel.
 To see which WiFi channels are used the most, use NetSpot’s WiFi channel analyzer.
 All you need to do is to check for WiFi channels overlapping.
 Follow this guide to know how to select the right WiFi chanel with NetSpot.

 After every adjustment you make, use NetSpot’s speed test feature to check whether your efforts have produced a positive result.
 If you’re WiFi is still not as breezy as you would like it to be, you should rule out the possibility of someone stealing it from you.

-Start NetSpot’s Discover Mode and check whether your WiFi is encrypted.
+Start NetSpot’s Inspector Mode and check whether your WiFi is encrypted.
 If it isn’t, go to your router’s admin menu and change the necessary settings.
 Using an unsecured WiFi is extremely dangerous in this day and age and could lead to the exposure of your private information to malicious hackers.